PaavoReinikka/dockerized-app/App/README.md

 ## Acknowledgments

-Electricity price data is sourced from Pörssisähkö API.
+Electricity price data is sourced from Pörssisähkö API, consumption and production data from Fingrid.

+Juho Ahopelto has implemented all data endpoints on the server side, and most of the backend tests.

 ## Additional notes